1zc/1zc/README.md

 ## Hey, welcome to my GitHub!

-You might be here from one of my projects (like my DIY smart-glasses project), or you may know me from my contributions with SourceMod (such as my SurfTimer project).
+You might be here from one of my projects (like my DIY smart-glasses project), or you may know me from my contributions with SourceMod (such as my plugins and work on SurfTimer at GFL).
 I am more than happy to talk about them, feel free to get in touch by hitting me up on Discord or shooting me an email!
 > - Infra#0001 on Discord
 > - infra@gflclan.com